wilsonw926/ios-decal-lab1/README.md

 Before starting, it may be helpful to open the file **Main.storyboard** to see the layout of the project.
 Each of the View Controllers (frames) in your storyboard corresponds to a ViewController file in the Project Navigator.

 ## Problem 1: Defining Variables ##
 If you open up **DefineVariableViewController.swift**, you'll notice that there are two "YOUR CODE HERE" sections.
-The goal of this assignment is to define a variable that can be used in both places to transfer data.
+The goal of this problem is have you define a variable that can be used to transfer data between view controllers.

 In the `getTextToDisplay` method, there is a `formattedTextArray` variable.
 In the `prepareForSegue` method, there is a `textToDisplay` property of `destinationVC` being set to an empty array.
 Your goal is to make these two ends meet by making the `textToDisplay` property = `formattedTextArray`.